projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

    vSBL System Context Diagram

 The vSBL image is released as a part of the Service VM root filesystem (rootfs).
-The vSBL is copied to the User VM memory by the VM Manager in the Service VM while creating the User VM virtual BSP of the User VM.
+The VM Manager in the Service VM copies the vSBL to the User VM memory while creating the User VM virtual BSP.
 The Service VM passes the start of vSBL and related information to HV.
 HV sets the guest RIP of the User VM's virtual BSP as the start of vSBL and related guest registers, and launches the User VM virtual BSP.
 The vSBL starts running in the virtual real mode within